General Questions about Webb

 the dark matter.
 Webb will be particularly well-suited for this type of

-measurement, because of its very sharp images which allow very small
+measurement, because its very sharp images will allow very small

 disturbances to be measured, and because it can see so deep into space,

 giving it access to many more background galaxies to measure disturbances

 caused by this gravitational lensing effect.
 Also, Webb will observe many

 statistics of galaxy evolution and scientists can compare these

 observations to theories of the role that dark matter played in that